rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/javascript.md

 ## Multi indexes ##

-To index a single document multiple times by different values use a multi index.
-For example, you can index a blog post with an array of tags by each tag.
+Simple and compound indexes are unique: values (or combinations of values, for compound indexes) can only appear once, and a single document can have only one index.
+A _multi index_ can index a single document multiple times with different values.
+For instance, a blog post might have multiple tags, and each tag might refer to multiple blog posts.

 ### Creation ###